rosario-cafaro/benchmarks/README.md

 # benchmarks

-Test 1
+* Test 1

-Order an array of 10k elements
+Read 10k integers (1 per row) from a file
+Sort them with the quicksort algorithm

-Test 2
+* Test 2

 1) call an endpoint to get some data e.g. <https://jsonplaceholder.typicode.com/users>, <https://reqres.in/api/users>